remilekun-hub/clipboard/README.md

-#A simple responsive landing page written with HTMK and CSS
+#A simple responsive landing page written with HTML and CSS